kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

    app.use('/graphql',graphqlExpress({schema}))
    app.use('/graphiql',graphiqlExpress({endpointURL:'/graphql'}))

 ```

+The `graphqlExpress` function helps to register the route http://localhost:9000/graphql.
+The ReactJS application can use this endpoint to query data.
+Similarly, the `graphqliExpress` function helps to register the route http://localhost:9000/graphiql.
+This will be used by the GraphiQL browser client to test the API.

-The complete server.js code is given below
+ The complete **server.js** code is given below

 ```javascript